Kyushu island Japan Autumn Tour Brochure 2023. Full details, price, photos and FAQ download here.

 Takeo Onsen and Ureshino are two fascinating little towns in Saga Prefecture.
 Famous for green tea and onsen hot-spring spas, they are typical of Kyushu.
 Historic, lots to see and do, but not crowded with tourists.
 We sometimes include them in our clients’ itinerary so wanted to refresh our knowledge.
 Anyway, we always love the chance to escape the office and take a road-trip.
-We took this 2-day excursion in February 2019 and enjoyed it a lot.
-Our accounting staff Noriko and her 10-year old son Bisma joined the fun.
+We took this 2-day excursion with our accounting staff Noriko and her 10-year old son Bisma.

 Let’s go …

 Ureshino is famous for two healthy things; green tea and onsen (read our what are onsen article if you’re new to this).
 It’s unusual these days to find something which is both healthy and fun so I was pleased this trip included two.
 We started with green tea.

 Nestled amongst tea plantations is the oddly named, “Ureshino Tea Exchange Hall”.
 Basically, it’s a place to learn about, buy and drink good tea.
 We did all three.
 We took a green tea factory tour, a tea-making class and bought some excellent Ureshino tea.
 We also wandered around the history-of-tea and how-tea-is-produced exhibits.
 They were mostly in Japanese but there was enough English for me to follow.
 There is a nice cafe there too.
 You can have green tea and a Japanese snack while gazing at the in-house mini tea plantation.
 You get written instructions in English about how to properly prepare your pot of green tea.